rebeccareilly/open-gsa-redesign/_apidocs/awards-api.md

 ## Overview
 Public Awards data (all the data except the DoD unrevealed data) is available for end-user consumption in the form of an Awards API and an
 Awards Extract API that can be accessed by sending end points in the browser.
-Additionally,Public Deleted Awards Data (all the data except the DoD unrevealed data) is available for end-user consumption in the form of an Awards Delete API and an
+Additionally, Public Deleted Awards Data (all the data except the DoD unrevealed data) is available for end-user consumption in the form of an Awards Delete API and an
 Awards Delete Extract API.

 Awards data exist in the following types: